petmat/less-code-is-more/src/pages/utility-types-part2/index.md

   : any
 ```

-What it does is takes a constructor function type and returns its return type.
+What it does is takes a constructor function type and return its return type.
 A naive example would be the following:

 ```typescript
 class A {